ngailapdi/GAN_MNIST/README.md

 # GAN_MNIST
-Implementation of GAN for MNIST dataset
+Implementation of GAN for MNIST dataset in PyTorch using GPU